nyuutsu/momir/README.md

 2. run `python dataset.py`
   should process data to create a training dataset and store as `/output/trainingdata.jsonl`

-3. run `openai api fine_tunes.create -t output/training_data.jsonl -m davinci --n_epochs 1`
+3. run `openai api fine_tunes.create -t output/training_data.jsonl -m davinci --n_epochs 1 --learning_rate_multiplier 0.02`
   when this works it will output a "model name"; copy this.

-4. run `python maker.py --model "YOURMODELNAMEHERE" --supertype "creature"` should generate a creature and print it
+4. run `python maker.py --model "YOURMODELNAMEHERE" --quantity 10`
+  should generate 10 creatures and print them
-  *most of the features aren't done. it will make single cards though!*
+  *most of the features aren't done*

 ~~5. something involving pictures.py~~ ***coming soon***